siberianmh/markdowner/readme.md

 - `options` Object - (optional)
   - `frontmatter` Boolean - Whether or not to try to parse [YML frontmatter] in the file.
 Defaults to `false`.
+  - `cache` Map - An optional `level` instance in which to store preprocessed content.
+  - `toc` Boolean - Whether or not to try generate Table of Contents of markdown file.

 Returns a promise.
 The resolved object looks like this: